Bradbuythedip/flat-earth-game/README.md

 # Flat Earth Debate Game

 An educational game where players use scientific reasoning to convince an AI that the Earth is round.
 This game helps develop critical thinking and argumentation skills while learning about scientific evidence.
+Features Solana blockchain integration for payments and token rewards!

 ## Features